anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 3. Create Github Pages Site with the Theme Starter
 5. Learn some Markdown and made my first blog
 6. Publish the blog
-7. Changed Site settings
+7. Change site settings
 8. Things I did afterwards and some tips

 ---

 ![markdown](/assets/img/blog-images/2021-12-08-First-post/Github.png){: width="150" height="150" }

-[**Github**](https://github.com/) is a place where people all over the world store and share there software and work together on software. **Github Pages** is for hosting websites for your project information on Github.
+[**Github**](https://github.com/) is a place where people all over the world store and share their software and work together on software. **Github Pages** is for hosting websites for your project information on Github.
 But you can do other things like hosting a blog website for personal use.

 ---